merce-fra/reqkit/README.md

       ./reqkit -a rtc -f examples/sample4.req --time-domain integer --algorithm ic3ia

 - Consider `sample5.req`.
-This obviously a vacuous requirement set.
-BMC can only fail to found a non-vacuity witness:
+This is an obviously vacuous requirement set.

       ID000: Globally, it is always the case that if "x0000" holds, then "x0001" holds for at least 25 time units
       ID001: Globally, it is always the case that "!x0000" holds

+    BMC can only fail to found a non-vacuity witness:

       ./reqkit -a vacuity -r "ID000" -f examples/sample5.req